 The project also aims to test the hypothesis that federated systems can provide a useful way to navigate key barriers to sharing sensitive data and reduce friction when specific communities – such as the private sector, research institutes or public institutions – want to share or transfer health data across borders to support precision medicine.

-This project will involve three core outputs:
+This project will produce three core outputs:

 2. A governance framework that enables cross-border queries between institutions in a federated system, while respecting and navigating key policies and regulations